KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/process.md

   ☐ With cellular technology such as 3G/4G or NB-IoT/LTE-M:
   - Know your coverage with maps such as https://www.gsma.com/coverage (4G/LTE) and https://www.gsma.com/iot/deployment-map (NB-IoT/LTE-M)
   - Your mobile provider might show you a more recent coverage map
-  - For a temporary storage between KELLER sending devices and KOLIBRI cloud an FTP account is needed.
+  - For a temporary storage between KELLER sending devices and PressureSuite Cloud an FTP account is needed.
 By default, you have to use an own FTP host by yourself.
 Exceptionally, KELLER can offer to host an FTP account but can not guarantee 100% accessibility
   - Consider using an IoT SIM card such as one from 1nce.com (Check if your county is supported using a coverage map and https://1nce.com/en/coverage)

   ☐ With LoRaWAN technology: